btroncone/ngrx-store-localstorage/README.md

             * filter: An array of properties which should be synced (same format as the stand-along array specified above).
 * `rehydrateState` \(*boolean? = false*): Pull initial state from local storage on startup.
 * `removeOnUndefined` \(*boolean? = false*): Specify if the state is removed from the storage when the new value is undefined.

+## Known issues
+* Currently, rehydration restores the objects entirely without checking if the restored keys are still desired by the config, and without removing unwanted ones.
+This is a regression bug that we chose to accept when solving a more serious bug.